cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 optional for a decoder; it can just jump over the initial bytes of the tag and interpret the tagged data item itself.

-A tag always applies to the item that is directly followed by it.
+A tag always applies to the item that directly follows it.
 Thus, if tag A is followed by tag B, which is followed by data item C, tag A applies to the result of applying tag B on data item C.  That is, a tagged item is a data item consisting of a tag and a value.
 The